RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

     }

-The main difference between this example and the previous example is that we declare count to be an Array of integers.
+The main difference between this example and the previous example is that we declare ``count`` to be an ``Array`` of integers.
 We also can initialize short arrays directly using the syntax shown on line 8.
-Then notice that on line 24 we can use the square bracket notation to index into an array.
+Then notice that on line 22 we can use the square bracket notation to index into an array.

 Dictionary